-The practice reviewed the needs of its local population and engaged with the NHS England area team and clinical commissioning group (CCG) to secure improvements to services where these were identified.
+The practice reviewed the needs of its local population and engaged with the NHS England Area Team and Clinical Commissioning Group (CCG) to secure improvements to services where these were identified.
+Examples of these were improving the management of patients with learning disabilities and reducing the waste of medicines.

-- The practice offered extended hours on a Thursday evening until 8.30pm for working patients who could not attend during normal opening hours. - There were longer appointments available for people with a learning disability. - Home visits were available for older patients / patients who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - There were disabled facilities, hearing loop and translation services available.
+- The practice offered same day appointments, pre bookable for non-urgent appointments and telephone consultations.
+The sessions were provided by GPs and by nurses for minor ailments. - There were longer appointments available for people with a learning disability. - Home visits were available for older patients and those who would benefit from these. - Same day appointments were available for children and those with serious medical conditions. - There were disabled facilities, automated doors, and translation services available.